 In fact, Milwaukee’s very name is thought to derive from the Ojibwe for “gathering place by the waters,” signifying its centuries-old role as a hospitable place where people of many Indian nations came together to conduct trade, learn about new technology, politic and socialize – just like conventions today!

 When originally opened as the Midwest Express Center in 1998, the Wisconsin Center was designed with a Phase III expansion in mind, extending to the north to Kilbourn Avenue.
 In this or a fourth phase, the center would ultimately to be connected to the Arena and Auditorium.
-However, this expansion was delayed by the tumultuous economic and political currents of the 21st century’s opening decade.
+Due to economic factors, the expansion of the Wisconsin Center continued to be delayed in the early 2000’s.

 In 2013, based in part on the 2012 Economic Impact Analysis, the Wisconsin Center District commissioned a feasibility study outlining the District’s competitive needs and proposing a modest expansion of 60,000 feet of new exhibit space, a 14,000 square-foot junior ballroom, and additional meeting rooms.
 This study was released on May 14, 2014.

-Because this expansion initiative coincided with a separate community discussion about erecting a new basketball arena for the Milwaukee Bucks NBA franchise, the study went further in proposing a master plan to redevelop the downtown corridor between 4th and 6th Street as a pedestrian-friendly sports & entertainment district.
+Because this expansion initiative coincided with a separate community discussion about erecting a new basketball arena for the Milwaukee Bucks NBA franchise, the study went further in proposing a master plan to redevelop the downtown corridor between Vel R. Phillips Avenue and 6th Street as a pedestrian-friendly sports & entertainment district.
 The plans for the new arena project ultimately resemble this proposal.